-If a staff member finds material that they do not suspect contains evidence in relation to an offence, the Head will decide whether it is appropriate to delete or retain the material as evidence of a breach of the relevant policies.
+If a staff member finds material that they suspect contains evidence in relation to an offence, the Head will decide whether it is appropriate to delete or retain the material as evidence of a breach of the relevant policies.

-The Acceptable Use policy contains the following:
+The ICT, Internet and Social Media Acceptable use of IT Policy contains the following:

-- Clearly defined roles and responsibilities for online safety as part of the school's wider safeguarding strategy; - Guidance on the use of technology in the classroom and beyond for all users, including staff, students/students and visitors that references permissions/restrictions and agreed sanctions; - Information on the school's technical provision/infrastructure, online filtering and monitoring, and the safeguards in place to filter and monitor inappropriate content and alert the school to safeguarding issues; - Information on how the school builds resilience in its students to protect themselves and their peers through education and information; - Detail on staff safeguarding professional development that includes online safety; - Reporting mechanisms available for all users to report issues and concerns to the school and how they are managed and/or escalated; - How the school informs, communicates with and educates parents/carers in online safety; - The management of personal data in line with statutory requirements.
+- Clearly defined roles and responsibilities for online safety as part of the School's wider safeguarding strategy; - Guidance on the use of technology in the classroom and beyond for all users, including staff, students and visitors which references permissions/restrictions and agreed sanctions; - Information on the School's technical provision/infrastructure, online filtering and monitoring, and the safeguards in place to filter and monitor inappropriate content and alert the School to safeguarding issues; - Information on how the School builds resilience in its students to protect themselves and their peers through education and information; - Detail on staff safeguarding professional development that includes online safety; - Reporting mechanisms available for all users to report issues and concerns to the School and how they are managed and/or escalated; - How the School informs, communicates with and educates parents/carers in online safety; - The management of personal data in line with statutory requirements.

-What is Cyberbullying?
+What is Cyber-bullying?

-Cyberbullying is when one person or a group of people try to threaten or embarrass someone else using a mobile phone or the internet
+Cyber-bullying is when one person or a group of people try to threaten or embarrass someone else using a mobile phone or the internet.

-The most common ways of cyberbullying are through:
+The most common ways of cyber-bullying are through: